vmohan7/Arimaa/README.md

 - Copy the following lines of code with ConvertData as the pwd:

 <pre><code>
-mysqladmin create Arimaa           # create database cat FastSQLLoad/*.sql | mysql -u root Arimaa   # create tables in database mysqlimport -u root Arimaa FastSQLLoad/*.txt   # load data into tables
+mysqladmin create Arimaa           # create database; may need to use 'sudo' cat FastSQLLoad/*.sql | mysql -u root Arimaa   # create tables in database mysqlimport --local -u root Arimaa FastSQLLoad/*.txt   # load data into tables
 </code></pre>

 Other items: